LB-INJURIES-CONDITIONS-KNEE-ITB

 – For most people, treatment of patellar tendinitis begins with physical therapy to stretch and strengthen the muscles around the knee.

-• 3 Videos – Patellar Tendinopathy Explained .
+• Videos + Graphics + Chart – Patellar Tendinopathy Explained .

 PFPS – PATELLOFEMORAL PAIN SYNDROME (RUNNER’S KNEE)